 - You will travel over the famous Forth Road Bridge and north to Perth where you can visit Scone Palace, the crowning place of Scottish Kings, now the family home of the Earl of Mansfield.
 In the grounds of Scone Palace there is a replica of the Stone of Destiny and the chapel on Moot Hill where the coronations took place.

-- We then return south once more through Pitlochry to the beautiful town of Dunkeld where you can see Dunkeld Cathedral which stands on the north bank of the River Tay.
+- We then return south towards the beautiful town of Dunkeld where you can see Dunkeld Cathedral which stands on the north bank of the River Tay.
 The cathedral was begun in 1260 and completed in 1501.
 Although partly in ruins, the cathedral is in regular use today and is open to the public.
 The home stretch is back over the Forth Road Bridge to your accommodation.